External documentation and training resources

 Some notes on AMD’s Instinct MI200 Architecture.

-Carl Pearson of Sandia National Laboratories (SNL) exposed some ways to exchange data between CPU and MI250X and presented it in Interconnect Bandwidth Heterogeneity on AMD MI250x and Infinity Fabric
+Carl Pearson of Sandia National Laboratories (SNL) exposed some ways to exchange data between CPU and MI250X and presented it in Interconnect Bandwidth Heterogeneity on AMD MI250x and Infinity Fabric.

 Folks at Juelich Computing Center (JSC) did some benchmarking on the communication speeds between GCDs in First Benchmarks with AMD Instinct MI250 GPUs at JSC.